Santiago Scotto

-Santiago Scotto Padín (born 26 April 1997) is a Uruguayan professional footballer who plays as a midfielder for Defensor Sporting, on loan from Ecuadorian Serie A club L.D.U.
-Quito.
+Santiago Scotto Padín (born 26 April 1997) is a Uruguayan professional footballer who plays as a midfielder for Fénix.

 Career

 A former youth academy player of River Plate Montevideo, Scotto joined Montevideo City Torque in January 2018.
 He made his professional debut for the club on 4 March 2018 in a 2–2 draw against River Plate.

 On 31 July 2021, Scotto joined Ecuadorian Serie A club L.D.U.
 Quito.